theguardian/OrielPy/README.md

 This program shows "at-a-glance" hardware and system information for your Linux server through any web browser, including variants such as: QNAP appliances, RaspberryPi, etc; without the need to login to terminal.
 OrielPy is based on Oriel-Window and ported for the CherryPy framework.
+It now has the ability to send a tweet if the server is experiencing user-defined off-nominal conditions.

 # Screenshots
 ![ScreenShot](https://raw.github.com/theguardian/OrielPy/master/data/images/screenshots/qnap_interface.jpg)